MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-cli-effectively.md

 # How to use Azure CLI effectively

 Azure CLI is a command-line tool that allows you to configure and manage Azure resources from many shell environments.
-First learn how to [choose the right environment](/cli/azure/choose-the-right-azure-command-line-tool#different-shell-environments) and [install the Azure CLI](/cli/azure/install-azure-cli).
+First learn how to [choose the right environment](/cli/azure/choose-the-right-azure-command-line-tool#different-shell-environments) and [install](/cli/azure/install-azure-cli) the Azure CLI.
 Then use this article to discover useful tips on how to avoid common pitfalls and effectively use the Azure CLI.
+[Script](#scripts) examples for Windows batch and PowerShell are provided at the end of the article.

 To learn more about specific Azure CLI commands, see the [Azure CLI Reference list](../latest/docs-ref-autogen/reference-index.yml).